Maths

 Our research-based schemes of learning are designed to support a mastery approach to teaching and learning and are consistent with the aims and objectives of the National Curriculum.
 Our schemes develop all three key areas of the National Curriculum – fluency, reasoning and problem solving – giving pupils the knowledge and skills they need to become confident mathematicians.
 We have constructed a curriculum that is ambitious and designed to give all learners the essential knowledge they need to engage in wider society and succeed in life.

 Sometimes we might be a little behind or ahead of the scheme schedule; we deliberately build flexibility into our schemes to allow for these variations.
-We also recognise that spending time on a topic does not mean that all pupils will ‘master’ it the first time they see it, and that they need to see it again and again in different contexts and in different years to help them truly develop their understanding on their journey to mastery, so we have built in the revisiting and reinforcing features of spiral curricula too.
+We also recognise that spending time on a topic does not mean that all pupils will ‘master’ it the first time they see it.
+They need to see it again and again in different contexts and in different years to help them truly develop their understanding on their journey to mastery, so we have built in the revisiting and reinforcing features of spiral curricula too.

-At Downland, we use GL assessment to measure the performance of our pupils across the curriculum and identify gaps in their learning.
+At Downland, we use GL assessment with Key Stage 3 pupils to measure their performance across the curriculum and identify gaps in their learning.
+We also use the Sandwell Early Numeracy Test with our Year 7s to assess their ability with numbers and identify specific numeracy skills requiring targeted teaching.
 Through robust and regular assessment, we have identified that many of our pupils operate significantly below their age-related expectations.
 If our pupils are operating significantly behind the expectations for their year group then we need to consider what is realistic for these pupils, given their needs, in terms of catching up and keeping up.

 We provide extra scaffolding and support on key concepts, giving pupils the mathematical foundations they need to progress with confidence.
 We also deepen pupils’ understanding of key concepts, and build problem-solving skills so pupils can explore key concepts to their fullest.